realnews-gateway/realnews-gateway-core/README.md

-RealNews Free Publish Core
+# RealNews Free Publish Core

-🔥 A Censorship‑Resistant Free Publishing Infrastructure
+## 🔥 A Censorship‑Resistant Free Publishing Infrastructure

-RealNews Free Publish Core is an open-source information freedom infrastructure designed to empower individuals in censored environments to safely and reliably publish public‑interest content that would otherwise be blocked, deleted, or silenced.
+RealNews Free Publish Core is an open-source **information freedom infrastructure** designed to empower individuals in censored environments to safely and reliably **publish** public‑interest content that would otherwise be blocked, deleted, or silenced.

-At the heart of the system is a secure, censorship‑resistant Emergency Publishing Channel — enabling eyewitness reports, photos, videos, and civic documentation to reach the outside world even under severe censorship.
+At the heart of the system is a secure, censorship‑resistant **Emergency Publishing Channel** — enabling eyewitness reports, photos, videos, and civic documentation to reach the outside world even under severe censorship.

 RealNews Free Publish Core is not just a circumvention tool.
-It is a publishing infrastructure, a resilient media pipeline, and a public‑interest safeguard.
+It is a **publishing infrastructure**, a **resilient media pipeline**, and a **public‑interest safeguard**.

 The system integrates: